phalcon-orphanage/docs/en/reference/dispatching.rst

 Forwarding to other actions
 ---------------------------
-The dispatch loop allow us to forward the execution flow to another controller/action.
+The dispatch loop allows us to forward the execution flow to another controller/action.
 This is very useful to check if the user can access to certain options, redirect users to other screens or simply reuse code.

 .. code-block:: php